-EWPC 273.
+EMCO 273.
 American Cinema

 This course presents an overview of the history of American film and selected genres.
 Students study classical Hollywood style, the star system, film techniques and language, the structure of the film industry, and social commentary.
 Students view films in connection with each unit of the Study Guide and experience a live play for media comparison.

-Cross-listed with ARTS 373.
+Elective (offered infrequently).
+Cross-listed with ARTS 273.